th-rtyf-re/chess-dip/RULES.md

 If the move order is part of a head-to-head battle and the move order of the opposing piece is successful, then the prevent strength is 0\.
 Otherwise, the prevent strength is 1 plus the number of successful support-move orders.

-The prevent strength of a convoy order is the number of successful support-convoy orders.
+If a convoy order fails, then its prevent strength it 0.
+Otherwise, its prevent strength is the number of successful support-convoy orders.

 ## Order success
 ### Convoy orders